-I regret to inform you that your company was unsuccessful because you did not
+I regret to inform you that your company was unsuccessful because

-• provide tender security from a Commercial Bank as stipulated in the tender document"
+• You did not provide bid bond from a Commercial Bank as stipulated in the tender document"

-The criterion on provision of tender security can be found in Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document which states that: -
+The criterion on provision of tender security can be found in Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document which states that: - from the letter dated 24th September 2020 found at page 7 to 9 of the Applicant's original bid.

-"Tender security of Kshs.
-300,000.00 valid for 90 days from the date of opening of the tender from a Commercial Bank Registered in Kenya" It is not in dispute that the Applicant provided a tender security amounting to Kshs.
-300,000.00 issued by Faulu Microfinance Bank Ltd as can be seen from the letter dated 24th September 2020 found at pages 7 to 9 of the Applicant's original bid.
 Having considered parties' pleadings, the Board observes that section 80 (2) of the Act provides that: -